desivar/infografia/README.md

-Dios es la Fuente de Toda Verdad (God is the Source of All Truth) An interactive and inspiring infographic exploring the principles of acquiring spiritual knowledge.
+Dios es la Fuente de Toda Verdad (God is the Source of All Truth)

-Description
+Overview

+Welcome to our interactive and inspiring infographic that explores the principles of acquiring spiritual knowledge.
 This web-based infographic is designed to help individuals understand and apply the foundational principles of gaining spiritual knowledge.
 It combines scriptural verses, quotes from modern leaders, and interactive elements to present these principles in a clear and engaging way.

+Description

 The content is based on the idea that God is the source of all truth, and we can access that truth by seeking knowledge through both study and faith (D. y C. 88:118).
+This infographic serves as a guide to help you navigate your spiritual journey.

 Infographic Preview

 Here's a quick look at the infographic's design.

 Demonstration Video

-This short video demonstrates the interactive features of the infographic, including the clickable cards, quote generator, and card highlighting.
+Watch our short video that demonstrates the interactive features of the infographic, including clickable cards, a quote generator, and card highlighting.Watch the Demo Video

 Key Features

+Three Principles

-Three Principles: The infographic is structured around three key principles for acquiring spiritual knowledge:
+The infographic is structured around three key principles for acquiring spiritual knowledge:

 Act with Faith: Emphasizing sincere prayer, diligent study, and obedience.